nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <div id="cs2103-week8-intro">
 <box type="info" seamless>

-**Improve upon AB3, design, code, test etc.**{.text-info} While not very 'buggy', AB3 is not 'perfect' either (it is not meant to be a 'model solution').
-Feel free to improve it in any way you see fit.
+**Feel free to improve AB3 in any way you see fit.**{.text-info} While not very 'buggy', AB3 is not 'perfect' either (it is not meant to be a 'model solution').
 In particular, ==find and fix any bugs it has==.
 If you are not sure if something is a bug or an intended behavior, you can post in the forum to check.<br>
 While we are on the topic, also note that the architecture of AB3 doesn't suite every kind of application either.
 As you gain more experience in other application domains, you will learn different types of architectures that you can add to the collection of different architectures that you can consider for future projects.
 The same goes for the tool chain and the tech stack of AB3.
-Therefore, **do not be tempted to apply AB3 as a template for every other application you come across in the future**.
+Therefore, **do not try to apply AB3 as a template for _every_ other project you encounter in the future**.
 </box>
 <box>

 <include src="tp-tasks-fragment.md#prReviewsMatter" />

-{{ embed_topic("tp-supervision.md#making-project-decisions", "Admin " + icon_embedding + " tP → Supervision (Extract) → **Tutor's role in making project decisions**", "3") }}
 </box>

 </div>